 Inside the Cathedral Mausoleum is Rudolph Valentino's crypt, stained red from many lipstick kisses.
 For years, a mysterious "Lady in Black" visited Valentino's tomb on the anniversary of his death.

-In summer, the cemetery hosts events including film screenings starring Valentino and other interred residents on the mausoleum's outer wall, and the grounds become quite a party scene.
-At Halloween-time the cemetery hosts Dia De Los Muertos, a Mexican festival celebrating the dead with colorful costumes, art, and music.
+In the summer, the cemetery hosts events including film screenings starring Valentino and other interred residents on the mausoleum's outer wall, and guests congregate on the grounds to enjoy a picnic while watching the movie.
+The cemetery also hosts Dia De Los Muertos in October, a Mexican festival celebrating the dead with colorful costumes, art, and music.
 When planning a visit, even for a festive event, maintain a respectful attitude.
 The cemetery still performs burials and proper etiquette is expected.
 Don't miss the concerts at the on-site Masonic Lodge, a stunning high-ceilinged building that uses candles as lighting.